dut-iptv/dut-iptv/plugin.video.ziggo/README.md

 ### Required

--Subscription to any of the supported providers (not free)
+-Subscription to Ziggo providers (not free)

 -Kodi 18 or higher with Widevine Support (free) for versions up to 1.0.0